riccardoperra/specflow/README.md

 ## 🔐 Hanko integration details

-SpecFlow is a single-page application which integrates Hanko as a main authentication system.
+SpecFlow is a single-page application which integrates Hanko for authentication.
 All related code which handles the authentication is in these files:

 - [auth.ts](src/core/state/auth.ts): Handles auth state and sync with supabase instance